![]() |

 - Where can I find a list of the frequencies used by the National Broadcasting Commssion?
 (NBC)

-- When Digicel start in PNG?
+- When did Digicel start in PNG?

 - Does PNG have CDMA coverage?